Sam-Levene/LifeWorks/README.md

 ## Setting up the environment:

-Finally we can get starrted with the setup; by installing our first Ruby Gems; add-ons that will allow us to work the Cucumber framework by typing the following:
+Finally we can get started with the setup; by installing our first Ruby Gems; add-ons that will allow us to work the Cucumber framework by typing the following:

 `gem install bundler`